 Experts said a border carbon tax would almost certainly provoke America’s trading partners and could create serious diplomatic challenges ahead of United Nations climate negotiations set for November in Glasgow.

-Fundamentally, a carbon border tax is a mechanism by which a government raises prices for importers on goods made with affordable, carbon-based energy in other countries.
+As I wrote in my July 19 column at The American Spectator, a carbon border tax is a mechanism by which a government raises prices for importers on goods made with affordable, carbon-based energy in other countries.
 Facing new costs themselves, those importers inevitably pass on higher prices to the rest of us.
 The plan Democrats sprung in mid-July includes new taxes on imports of petroleum, natural gas, and coal, but also on cement, iron, steel, and aluminum—industrial staples the prices of which factor into countless goods Americans buy each day.
 According to the New York Times, such products make up 12 percent of all imports to the U.S.

 According to the logic of the carbon border tax, raising import barriers is a way to simultaneously nudge other countries to impose new carbon policies of their own and to discourage American companies from fleeing burdensome energy restrictions here at home.